Skip to Main Content

 This guide is intended to introduce readers to Banned Books Week, providing background information and resources for further understanding the current state of censorship efforts in this country.

 Banned Books Week is an annual event celebrating the freedom to read and the worthwhile endeavor of resisting censorship.
-With the rapidly increasing number of challenges and bans across the country, Banned Books Week is more relevant and vital than ever.
+With the on-going surge of challenges and bans across the country, Banned Books Week remains more relevant and vital than ever.
 Use this guide to access more information and resources about banned & challenged books and the rise in threats to intellectual freedom.
-Visit the ALA site for more information.
+Visit the American Library Association's site for more information.

 What is Book Banning?